zauguste/justicewebport/README.md

 [![Deploy to Cloudflare](https://deploy.workers.cloudflare.com/button)](https://deploy.workers.cloudflare.com/?url=https://github.com/cloudflare/templates/tree/main/justicewebport)

 <!-- dash-content-start -->
+This project is to work as a template for future projects with animation capabilities

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).
 It's deployed on Cloudflare Workers as a [static website](https://developers.cloudflare.com/workers/static-assets/).